yogesh-turing/Meta-CodeBench-APP/PROMPT.md

         [2025-01-01 12:00:00] "GET /api/users" 200 150ms
         [2025-01-01 12:01:00] "GET /api/orders" 500 300ms
         [2025-01-01 12:02:00] "GET /api/users" 200 90ms
+    - If line is not in expected format ignore the line
 2. Implement logic to analyze logs:
     - The function should return an object with the following details
         - slowestEndpoints (top three slowest endpoints): An array of paths with the highest average response times.
         - hourlyRequestCounts (hourly request count): An object where keys are hours (YYYY-MM-DD HH) and values are the total number of requests during that hour.
         - anomalies (anomalous patterns): paths with a 500 response code and an average response time above 250ms.
         - histogram (response time histogram): group all response times into buckets (e.g., 0-100ms, 101-200ms, etc.).
+There should be no limit on keys.
     - Make sure the numbers are rounded to the nearest value.
     - Response should be in the following format:
         {